roshanis/10kings/chapter8_kapilendra_deva_gajapati.md

 The foundation of this intelligence system was the careful cultivation of informants within enemy courts, military organizations, and commercial networks.
 Rather than relying on occasional reports from isolated agents, Kapilendra had created comprehensive coverage that monitored political developments, military preparations, and economic conditions throughout the territories he intended to conquer.

 	"We know more about Bahmani military capabilities than many Bahmani officers," declared Jagannatha Mohapatra, the intelligence chief who supervised my interrogation during captivity.
 "Our agents sit in your military councils, observe your training exercises, and report on your strategic planning.
 Your armies have no secrets from us."

+	Once, during a particularly tense interrogation, Jagannatha slid a Bahmani order across the table for me to read: a complaint from one of our frontier governors about "Gajapati raiders" who had burned a village on our side of the border.
+The seal was ours.
+The signatures were ours.
+Only the men who carried out the attack had not been.
+"Sometimes," he said softly, "we must remind your sultan that we are dangerous enough to fear."
+The document vanished back into his files and, as far as I know, never reached our own archives.

 The information gathered through these networks was processed through analytical systems that identified patterns and opportunities that might not be apparent to individual agents operating in isolation.
 Reports from multiple sources were correlated to create comprehensive assessments of enemy strengths and weaknesses, while long-term trends were tracked to anticipate future developments that could affect Gajapati strategic planning.